An Interacting Gauge Field Theoretic Model for the Hodge Theory: Basic Canonical Brackets: (Anti-)BRST symmetries: basic brackets

 As far as the computation of the r.h.s. is concerned, it should be noted that the following portions of the BRST and anti-BRST charges, namely;

 contribute in the computations of $s_{(a)b} \psi$ and $s_{(a)b} \bar \psi$.
-Furthermore, it should be emphasized that the rest of the quadratic parts of the (anti-) BRST charges ($Q_{(a)b}$) can be expressed in terms of the creation and annihilation operators and they appear in a compact form as is the case in (9).
+Here the superscript $(R)$ on the charges (i.e. $Q^{(R)}_{(a)b}$) denotes the relevant portion of the conserved and nilpotent charges $Q_{(a)b}$ [cf. (4)].
+Furthermore, it should be emphasized that the rest of the quadratic parts of the (anti-)BRST charges ($Q_{(a)b}$) can be expressed in terms of the creation and annihilation operators and they appear in a compact form as is the case in [3].
 The explicit form of the contributing factor (in the case of $s_b \psi$), from the r.h.s., is

-The above expression can be written in terms of the mode expansions of the fields $ C(y), \psi (y), \psi^\dagger (y)$ and $\psi (x)$ by exploiting (8), (23) and (24).
-It is evident that the comparison of the l.h.s. with the r.h.s. leads to the cancellation of the factor ``e'' present on both the sides (cf. (27),(29)).
+The above expression can be written in terms of the mode expansions of the fields $ C(y), \psi (y), \psi^\dagger (y)$ and $\psi (x)$ by exploiting (12), (15) and (16).
+It is evident that the comparison of the l.h.s. with the r.h.s. leads to the cancellation of the factor $``e"$ present on both the sides [cf. (19), (21)].

 The relevant $Q_b$ part (i.e. $\int dy \;C(y) \; \psi^\dagger(y) \; \psi(y)$) for our computation, in terms of the mode expansion, can be written (for $ t = 0$) as